Dawson's Low Ford Pottery

 Dawson's Pottery at South Hylton produced distinctive wares, sometimes not easily recognisable as from Sunderland.
 Their plaques are larger than those of other North East potteries, and more like plaques produced in Staffordshire.
 I haven't yet seen one with pink lustre.

 Versions with black moulded borders and holes for hanging appear to be less common.
 These transfers appear on more typical Dawson plaques without holes or borders (see examples below), and the transfer with cows on a blue and white pierced dish, marked Dawson, in the Sunderland Museum.

-The historical plaque below, showing Napoleon leading a charge, is from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection, and was made in c1840.
+The historical plaque below, show Napoleon leading a charge, and were made c1840s.
+The smaller plaque, on the left, is from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.